 Pillows and blankets: Blankets and pillows can offer comfort and make it easier for them to adjust to their new home.

-Top 5 things to know about Blue Great Dane Puppies
+Top 5 things to know about Blue Great Danes

 While Great Danes are people pleasers, they need the appropriate training to ensure they behave as they get older.
 With early training, you can have an easier time managing their behavior as they age.
 Great Danes are relatively intelligent dogs, and treats will make the process more enjoyable for both you and your puppy.